fluxid/mocp-scrobbler/README.markdown

 ### What about Python 2.x?

-Not supported anymore, sorry.
-Old code can be found in ``master`` branch, but it will land in py2 branch soon.
+Not supported, sorry.
+Old code can be found in ``old-python2`` tag.
+It has small bugs, so be prepared.

 ### What about scrobbling API 2?